How Embracing Purpose at Work Creates Community

 Building an inclusive culture and climate that supports and sustains a sense of purpose among employees is a process, not an event.
 Organizations need to do a number of things to help build team culture, requiring action from the C-suite through senior leaders, managers, supervisors, and the HR team.
 These include:

 - Clearly communicating organizational values.
 What is it that your organization values?
 How do those values impact the key stakeholders that you serve in positive ways?

 - Living the values.
 Organizations need to do more than simply promote values, they need to live those values through the words and actions of leaders from the top down, to build trust.

 - Build a culture of recognition that supports employees whose efforts support and amplify the company’s values.
 Make recognition frequent, public, and meaningful.

-- Provides a means to connect employees with each other and to allow them to share each other’s life celebrations.
+- Provides a means to connect employees with each other and allows them to share each other’s life celebrations.
 Peer-to-peer recognition is very powerful; make sure you’re making it easy for peers to recognize both work efforts and important life events in meaningful and visible ways.

 - Promote brand ambassadors to help deliver and support your message and purpose.
 Employees can be effective as brand ambassadors when they are aligned with organizational values, believe those values to be real, and support the work the company is doing.

 - Reward employee behaviors that align with values.
-The old saying: “what gets rewarded, gets repeated” is true — not only of those receiving the reward, but also acts an incentive for others who see their peers being rewarded for value-aligned behaviors.
+The old saying: “what gets rewarded, gets repeated” is true — not only for those receiving the reward, but also acts as an incentive for others who see their peers being rewarded for value-aligned behaviors.